chuyang-deng/vibe-utils/README.md

 - Count frequency of specific letters in text
 - Compare two numbers using AI
 - Case-sensitive and case-insensitive counting options
-- Uses OpenAI API for intelligent processing
+- Uses OpenAI API for prompt injection detection
-- Easy to use API
-- Ready for PyPI distribution

 ## Performance